storj-archived/integration/README.md

 To run a *sandbox* test network:

-First edit the file at `./config/storj-bridge/config.json` to point to a email server, so that you can test the mailer and registration.
+First edit the file at `./config/storj-bridge/config.json` to point to a email server within the container, so that you can test the mailer and registration.

 And then run this script to start everything *(16 farmers, 6 renters and 1 bridge)*:
 ```bash